projectcejorp/project/README.md

 Evaluation:

-The Attack results will be printed and saved with the above commands, for example:
+The Attack results will be printed with the above commands, for example:

 ```bash
 Check the quality of synthetic speech before and after the modification: before defense: 0.743, after defense: 0.536